-The data of the economic operators that are required to provide statistical information are verified on the basis of the values contained in intra-UE transactions of goods on the VAT returns and the recapitulative declarations regarding intra-UE deliveries/acquisitions (form 390 - VIES) made for Ministry of Finance.
+The data of the economic operators that are required to provide statistical information are verified on the basis of the values contained in intra-UE transactions of goods on the VAT returns and the recapitulative declarations regarding intra-UE deliveries/acquisitions (form 390 - VIES) made for Ministry of Finance (MPF).

-Public institutions (hospitals, schools, religious institutions etc) which complete special VAT return and buying goods from other EU Member States whose annual value exceeds the statistical threshold are also required to submit Intrastat statistical declaration to the National Institute of Statistics (INS).
+Public institutions (hospitals, schools, religious institutions etc) which complete special VAT return and buying goods from other EU Member States whose annual value exceeds the statistical threshold are also required to submit Intrastat statistical declaration to the National Institute of Statistics (NIS).

-We would point out that the flow of information between the Ministry of Finance (MPF) and the INS goes in one direction; INS receives data from Ministry of Finance but, conversely, no statistical information is sent to the Ministry of Finance.
+We would point out that the flow of information between the MPF and the NIS goes in one direction; NIS receives data from MPF but, conversely, no statistical information is sent to the MPF.